Learning Outcomes

 };

 Obviously, it’s a less direct translation than was generated for our previous version of fibs.
 However, you can fairly easily understand it still.
-Hint, the tco_ prefix in many of the generated variable names stands for “Tail Call Optimisation” and the local function f is a curried function, as are all functions of more than one argument in PureScript.
+Hint, the tco_ prefix in many of the generated variable names stands for “Tail Call OptimisationA compiler feature that optimises tail-recursive functions to prevent additional stack frames from being created, effectively converting recursion into iteration.1 ” and the local function f is a curried function, as are all functions of more than one argument in PureScript.
 The important thing is that the recursive call is gone, replaced by a while loop.

 We have seen all we need for now of PureScript.
 It’s a small but nicely put together language.
 It takes the best features of Haskell and reinterprets some of them quite cleverly to achieve relatively seamless interop with JavaScript.
 However, it’s still a bit niche.
 For the remainder of this unit we’ll dive more deeply into Haskell, which has a long history and is supported by a very large and active community across academia and industry.